Aleksandar Davidov

-Aleksandar Davidov (Александар Давидов; born 7 October 1983) is a Serbian professional footballer who plays as a winger for Hajduk Kula.
+Aleksandar Davidov (Александар Давидов; born 7 October 1983) is a Serbian retired footballer of Macedonian origine who played as a winger.

 Club career

 Davidov started out at Hajduk Kula, making his senior debut in 2000.
 He spent the following 10 years at the club, before transferring to Partizan in the 2009–10 winter transfer window.
 Until the end of the season, Davidov appeared in all of his team's 15 league games and scored three goals, thus helping them win their third consecutive title.
 He subsequently made his UEFA Champions League debut in the 2010–11 campaign, coming on as a substitute for Almami Moreira in a 0–3 home loss to Shakhtar Donetsk.
 In September 2011, Davidov was loaned to Israeli club Hapoel Acre until the end of the season.

 International career

 Davidov earned one cap for Serbia, coming on as a substitute for Dušan Tadić in a 3–0 away friendly win over Japan in April 2010.